bionode/bionode-watermill/docs/BeginnerWalkthrough.md

-The log output will have each line prefixed with a hash: this is the ID of the instance of that task, and is the name of the folder in `data` which was made for this task, look inside there and you will find the `alphabet.uppercase` file.
+The log output will have each line prefixed with a hash: this is the ID of the instance of that task, and is the name of the folder in `data` which was made for this task, look inside there and you will find the `*.uppercase` file.

 [node-glob]: https://github.com/isaacs/node-glob

 There are two ways we can improve the readability of our task:

 - assignment destructuring

 ```javascript